Macroscopic Particle Transport in Dissipative Long-Range Bosonic Systems: Introduction

 Despite the great success in applying the Lieb-Robinson bound, its extension to bosonic systems remains limited due to the fact that the norm of the bosonic operators is unbounded.
-Constant progress has been made in understanding the maximal speed for information propagation in bosonic systems ~\cite{Kuwahara2021,Marius2023,Yin2022,Faupin_LR2022,Lemm2023info,Kuwahara2024} with short-range hopping by restricting the norm of operators or dimensionality.
-However, for general unbounded operators in high dimensional systems, the traditional arguments yield only unsatisfactory results on the maximal information-propagation speed.
+Constant progress has been made in understanding the maximal speed for information propagation in bosonic systems with short-range hopping by restricting the initial boson number~\cite{Kuwahara2024,Faupin_LR2022} to one-dimensional systems~\cite{Yin2022} or to suitable initial states~\cite{Lemm2023info}.
+However, for general unbounded operators in high-dimensional systems, the traditional arguments yield only unsatisfactory results on the maximal information-propagation speed~\cite{Kuwahara2021}.
 On the other hand, some studies focus on the speed limit for macroscopic particle transport, which quantifies the minimum time required for a given number of particles to propagate to a reachable regime.
-Recent results elucidate the maximal speed of bosonic macroscopic particle transport in the Bose-Hubbard model~\cite{Faupin2022,Faupin2022CMP,Vu2023topo} and in general systems with both long-range hopping and long-range interactions \cite{Vu_2024,lemm2023microscopic}.
+Recent results have elucidated the maximal speed of bosonic macroscopic particle transport, from the Bose-Hubbard model~\cite{Faupin2022,Faupin_LR2022,Vu2023topo,Faupin2025} to more general systems with both long-range hopping and long-range interactions \cite{Vu_2024,lemm2023microscopic}.